LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Abstract

 \section{Abstract}

-Expressive human pose and shape (EHPS) estimation is vital for digital human generation, particularly in live-streaming applications.
-However, most existing EHPS models focus primarily on minimizing estimation errors, with limited attention on potential security vulnerabilities.
-Current adversarial attacks on EHPS models often require white-box access (e.g., model details or gradients) or generate visually conspicuous perturbations, limiting their practicality and ability to expose real-world security threats.
-To address these limitations, we propose a novel \textbf{U}nnoticeable \textbf{B}lack-Box \textbf{A}ttack (\textbf{UBA}) against EHPS models.
-UBA leverages the latent-space representations of natural images to generate an optimal adversarial noise pattern and iteratively refine its attack potency along an optimized direction in digital space.
-Crucially, this process relies solely on querying the model’s output, requiring no internal knowledge of the EHPS architecture, while guiding the noise optimization toward greater stealth and effectiveness.
-Extensive experiments and visual analyses demonstrate the superiority of UBA.
-Notably, UBA increases the pose estimation errors of EHPS models by 17.27\%–58.21\% on average, revealing critical vulnerabilities.
-These findings underscore the urgent need to address and mitigate security risks associated with digital human generation systems.
+Expressive human pose and shape estimation (EHPS) plays a central role in digital human generation, particularly in live-streaming applications.
+However, most existing EHPS models focus primarily on minimizing estimation errors, with limited attention on potential security vulnerabilities, such as generating inappropriate content, violent actions, or racially offensive gestures and expressions.
+Current adversarial attacks on EHPS models often generate visually conspicuous perturbations, limiting their practicality and ability to expose real-world security threats.
+To address this limitation, we propose an unnoticeable adversarial method, termed \textbf{LatentStealth}, specifically tailored for EHPS models.
+The key idea is to exploit the structured latent representations of natural images as the medium for crafting perturbations.
+Instead of injecting noise directly into the pixel space, our method projects inputs into the latent space, where adversarial patterns are generated and progressively refined along optimized directions.
+This latent-space manipulation enables the attack to maintain high imperceptibility while preserving its effectiveness.
+Furthermore, as the optimization process is guided by only a small number of model output queries, the framework achieves competitive attack performance with low computational overhead, making it both practical and efficient for real-world scenarios.
+Extensive experiments on the 3DPW and UBody datasets demonstrate the superiority of LatentStealth, revealing critical vulnerabilities in current systems.
+These findings highlight the urgent need to address and mitigate security risks in digital human generation technologies.